-Mr. T Slams Drawn-Out ‘Dancing With The Stars’ Eliminations: ‘Just Say See You Later!’
+Mr. T Slams Drawn-Out ‘Dancing With The Stars’ Eliminations: ‘Just Say See You Later!”

 A post shared by Dancing with the Stars (@dancingabc) on

-Mr. T was tied with Charo and bull rider Bonner Bolton for the lowest score on the DWTS judges’ leaderboard this week, so the A-Team alum’s number could be up unless those senior citizen voters (and anyone else) call in some votes for him.
+Mr. T was tied with Charo and bull rider Bonner Bolton for the lowest score on the DWTS judges’ leaderboard this week, so the A-Team alum’s number could be up unless those senior citizen voters (and anyone else) call in for him.
 If Mr. T is sent packing, it will be interesting to see if he sticks around for some hugs from the other contestants or if he’ll just hightail it out of there.

 Take a look at the video below to see Mr. T dancing with his partner Kym Herjavec on Dancing With the Stars.